-(Q) New accounting standards
+(Q) New accounting standards and interpretations

-The following new standards, and amendments to standards and interpretations have been applied in preparing the consolidated financial statements as at December 31, 2015.
+The following new standards, and amendments to standards and interpretations have been applied in preparing the consolidated financial statements as at December 31, 2016.
 The adoption of these new standards has not had a material impact on the consolidated financial statements.

-Annual Improvements to IFRS: (2010-2012) and (2011-2013) cycles
+Annual Improvements to IFRS: (2012-2014) cycle

-In December 2013 the International Accounting Standards Board ("IASB") issued narrow-scope amendments to a total of nine standards as part of its annual improvements process, some of which may eventually apply to the Corporation.
-The IASB uses the annual improvements process to make non-urgent but necessary amendments to IFRS.
+In September 2014, the IASB issued narrow-scope amendments to a total of four standards as part of its annual improvements process.
+Each of the amendments has its own specific transition requirements.